Samuel Loomis: Casting

 In reprising his role in Halloween 4, Pleasence became the only actor from the first two films to return.
 According to Little, Pleasence was "committed conceptually" to the role, but did not sign on to the project until having read a finished screenplay.
 Little reflected that he had been impressed by Pleasence's performance in The Great Escape (1963).
 He asserted that Pleasence "carried a lot of film history and he carried a lot of weight as an actor" but was open to collaborating on scenes and Little would arrange a schedule to accommodate his health: "I did notice that after about four or five hours he would get quite tired.
 I don’t know if that was age or he was suffering with something.
 I started working with the AD to make sure we would do anything demanding in those first four to six hours, then for the last few hours just take it easy with him."
 Ellie Cornell, who portrayed Rachel Carruthers in Halloween 4 and its sequel, called working with Pleasence "a huge honour" and recalled that Pleasence could "nail his scenes" very quickly before leaving.
 According to Cornell, Pleasence would stay at a different hotel from the rest of the cast and "was kind of on his own, but he was just tremendously professional, just so supportive."
-Pleasance portrayed the character until his death in 1995; Halloween: The Curse of Michael Myers was released posthumously and dedicated to his memory.
+Pleasence portrayed the character until his death in 1995; Halloween: The Curse of Michael Myers was released posthumously and dedicated to his memory.

 In 1998's Halloween H20, the voice of Dr. Loomis is heard giving the same speech that he gave to Sheriff Brackett when they were inside Michael's abandoned childhood home in the original film.
-Sound-alike voice actor Tom Kane provided this voice-over rather than archival recordings of Pleasance.
+Sound-alike voice actor Tom Kane provided this voice-over rather than archival recordings of Pleasence.
 An audio recording of Loomis is featured in 2018's Halloween; Loomis is voiced by Colin Mahan.
-For Halloween Kills, Loomis was physically portrayed by the film's construction foreman Tom Jones Jr., whose resemblance to Pleasance was enhanced with prosthetic makeup; Mahan again provided the voice via dubbing.
+For Halloween Kills, Loomis was physically portrayed by the film's construction foreman Tom Jones Jr., whose resemblance to Pleasence was enhanced with prosthetic makeup; Mahan again provided the voice via dubbing.